0xPolygonID/tutorials/mkdocs/docs/verify-with-zkp-application-level/zk-login-integration.md

 	The callback post endpoint receives the JWZ from the identity wallet.
 The role of the callback endpoint is to execute the verification on the proof and further verification based on its input.
 The verification is executed inside the `verifier.FullVerify` function

 	> To ADD: The identity state `contractAddress` on polygon mainnet is 0xb8a86e138C3fe64CbCba9731216B1a638EEc55c8.
 The public verification keys for iden3 circuits generated after the trusted setup can be found [here](https://github.com/iden3/tutorial-examples/tree/main/verifier-integration/keys) and must be added to your project inside a folder called `keys`.
-Also, don't forget to add the RPC endpoint inside the `ethURL` variable!
+Also, don't forget to add the RPC endpoint (such as Alchemy or Infura) inside the `ethURL` variable!

 	=== "GoLang"